MarionC749/GEOG5303M-Hackathons/README.md

 **Course:** GEOG5303M - Creative Coding for Real World Problems

-Each hackathon was conducted as part of a group project in collaboration with an industry partner.
+Each hackathon was conducted as a group project in collaboration with an industry partner.

 ## Descriptions of projects